Myelodysplastic syndromes (MDS)

 It takes from a few days to a few weeks for the donor stem cells to start making new blood cells.
 During this time you will need blood and platelet transfusions and are at a high risk of developing infections.
 So your doctor and nurses will give you antibiotics and anti viral drugs to try to prevent them.
 You can read more about stem cell transplants in the cancer treatment section.

 This treatment is very intense and has risks.
-You can only usually have this if you
+You can usually only have this if you

 - Are younger